 Click here to tell about all about it

 Did you meet some cool folks in jail?
-Need to throw a shout out to somebody you met when you were locked up?
-Throw a shout out to them here.
+Need to send a message to somebody you met when you were locked up?
+Send a message to them here.

-Throw a shoutout to people still locked up at Hennepin County Jail
+Send a message to someone incarcerated at Hennepin County Jail

 Return To Main Menu